-Table 10 - Greater Need: Housing Cost Burdens AMI
+Table 21 - Greater Need: Housing Cost Burdens AMI

-Table 9 depicts cost burdened (30-50% of income) households by racial or ethnic groups; it shows that no group in Wisconsin experiences a disproportionately greater need.
-When examining severely cost burdened households in Table 10 there is a disproportionate need among Black/ African American households.
-The percentage of households with a severe cost burden across Wisconsin is 12.5%, but among Black/ African Americans it is 29.8%.
+The table above depicts cost burdened (30-50% of income) households by racial or ethnic groups; it shows that no group in Wisconsin experiences a disproportionately greater need.
+When examining severely cost burdened households in the table there is a disproportionate need among Black/ African American households.
+The percentage of households with a severe cost burden across Wisconsin is

+12.5%, but among Black/ African Americans it is 29.8%.
 The rate of severe cost burden is then 17.2% greater among Black/ African Americans.

-NA-30 DISPROPORTIONATELY GREATER NEED: DISCUSSION - 91.305 (B)(2)
+NA-30 Disproportionately Greater Need: Discussion - 91.305 (b)(2)

-Are there any income categories in which a racial or ethnic group has disproportionately greater need than the needs of that income category as a whole?
+Are there any Income categories in which a racial or ethnic group has disproportionately greater need than the needs of that income category as a whole?